nest/nest-simulator/doc/guides/connection_management.rst

 default.
 The exact usage of the synapse dictionary is described in :ref:`synapse_spec`.

-After a connection is established it might be beneficial to look up the number of connections in the system.
+After a connection is established, it might be beneficial to look up the number of connections in the system.
 This can easily be done with ``GetKernelStatus``:

 ::